bobtsang28/bobtsang28.github.io/_projects/2024-08-13-duffy-and-friends-friendversary.md

 ***

 Although the project differed from many of my previous works, a similar approach was applied, beginning with storyboarding and brainstorming concepts, this time with the aim of immediately engaging the viewers.
-Given the social media format, audience retention was a primary focus, which relies heavily on the pacing of the edit.
+Given the social media format, audience retention was a primary focus, which relies heavily on the snappy transitions and quick pacing.
 For the three videos produced, each was treated uniquely, experimenting with different transition styles, from simple graphic match cuts to picture-in-picture, ensuring each short felt fresh and distinct while maintaining a consistent overall tone.

 <div class="gallery-box">
   <div class="gallery">